Dornier Do 217: Do 217 K-1

 The Do 217 K-1 was a night bomber version with the 1560 PS BMW 801L engine.
 It carried the same crew of four in the "stepless cockpit" crew compartment with a revised defensive armament of a twin-barreled 7.92 mm MG 81Z machine gun in the nose, two single MG 81s or twin-barrelled MG 81Z in beam positions, a MG 131 in the B stand position dorsal turret, the DL 131/1C, and another in a ventral position inserted in a Walzenlafette WL 131/1 cylindrical carriage at the rear of its Bola gondola.
 220 were built.
 It had an average flying weight of 12,700 kg, this aircraft achieved speeds of 520 km/h at 5,200 m.

-The K-1 was equipped with GM 1 nitrous oxide boost, which increased the K-1s maximum speed by 84 km/h at 8,000 m at a rate of 100 g/s.
+The K-1 was equipped with GM 1 nitrous oxide boost, which increased its maximum speed by 84 km/h at 8,000 m at a rate of 100 g/s.
 With 50 g/s the aircraft's operational ceiling could be extended from 8,400 to 9,800 metres.
 Failure rates of the GM 1 were very high and attention was shifting to other Do 217 variants and the use of GM 1 soon stopped.
 Serious shortages of the BMW 801 led to the cancellation of the K series but tests with BMW 801ML Motoranlage unitized-mount format radial engines, added a supplementary command unit to the usual 801 Kommandogerät engine control unit for each radial, which could engage the booster switch, ignition timing and the weak-rich mixture control automatically, which made the 801L powerplants easy to operate.
 Oil pressures also triggered operation of the VDM propellers, which on the K-1 subtype were 3.9 m in diameter.
 A smaller, 3.8 meter diameter wood-bladed propeller could be used as an alternative, though with a slight loss of speed.
 The standard 2,165-litre fuel tank could be supplemented by two fuselage tanks with 700-litre capacity or with either the standardized Luftwaffe 300-litre drop tank used on many German front-line military aircraft or fin-stabilized 900-litre drop tank as the Bf 110D used.
 An all-up-weight of 15 to 16.5 tonnes could be expected.
 The K-1 would need some 850 to 1,110 m to get airborne.
 Taking off from a grass strip, an altitude of 20 m was reached after 1,500 m and from a concrete runway it was 1,300.
 With two auxiliary tanks its speed dropped by 4.5 percent, and with bombs, by 6 percent.
 Flame-damper equipment also caused serious speed reductions; 7 percent in level flight and 9 percent when at operational ceiling.